Doesn’t Evolution Make God Unnecessary?

 Before Darwin, the strongest popular argument for God’s existence was the design argument: living organisms exhibit extraordinary complexity, their parts fit together with functional precision, and this appearance of design implies a designer.
-Darwin’s insight was to show that natural selection — the differential reproduction of heritable variations — can produce the appearance of design without any designing intelligence.
+Darwin’s insight was to show that natural selection (the differential reproduction of heritable variations) can produce the appearance of design without any designing intelligence.
 This is a genuine achievement.
-It does not prove that God does not exist.
-It does something more specific: it removes one argument for design from the list.
+It does something more specific than proving that God does not exist: it removes one argument for design from the list.

 Which design argument evolution addresses